Mirocast/OpenPADSLibraries/README.md

 PADS® is a suite of EDA software pruduced by Mentor Graphics®, you can design a schematic by PADS® logic and PCB by PADS® Layout/Router.
 Before that we should design the component logic symbols and PCB packages first, that sounds a little trouble.<br>
 So, in order to focus on the schematic and PCB design, I creat this project to make it more faster and convenient.<br>

+Some abbrs in this project:
 PCB:printed circuit board <br>
 SMD:Surface Mounted Device <br>
 SMT:Surface Mounted Technology <br>
-LS:logic symbol, some of time we also call it component symbol <br>
+LS:logic symbol, some of time we also call it component symbol or device symbol <br>
-IC:Integrated Chip<br>
+IC:Integrated Chip <br>
+DS:Data Sheet <br>

 ##Basic Rules
 ==